Solar power diverters: are they worth it?

 Batteries are a lot more flexible, as they can store excess electricity for any use, at any time.

 You can also sell some of the electricity you store in your battery to the grid.
-If you use one of the best export tariffs around, like Intelligent Octopus Flux, you can add hundreds of pounds to your annual savings.
+If you use one of the best export tariffs around, you can add hundreds of pounds to your annual savings.

 🌞 Most households with solar panels are suitable for a solar power diverter